winsomehax/plugin.video.bitchute/README.md

 # plugin.video.bitchute

-## NOTE: If you are a KODI 19 user (the big Python 3 break), check out the KODI 19 branch.
-It has a small fix to addon.xml and works on v19 - testing appreciated
+## NOTE: This add-on is now KODI 19 in the master branch.
+The KODI-pre19 branch contains a version that works for earlier versions, but that branch will no longer be worked on.

 Welcome to my Bitchute addon for KODI